Forced Entry (band): History

 Hull continued to be active in the music industry, joining local bands such as L.S.
 Diablo, Sac Lunch and Thug, and joined the reunited Sanctuary in 2011, appearing on their third album The Year the Sun Died (2014), but left in 2015.
 He also formed L.S.
-Diablo with guitarists Riley Hull and Aaron Goff and drummer Paul Marshall in 2009, playing bass on their self-produced six-song album.
+Diablo, with his son Riley and Aaron Goff both on both guitar and Paul Marshall on drums, in 2009, performing bass and vocals on their self-produced six-song album.
 Benjamins and Mattson jammed in local band called DUMT, but both later retired from the music industry.
 In 1993, Hull and Benjamins appeared in an episode of "The Lame List", a recurring segment of the local Seattle television comedy Almost Live!.

 Century Media reissued Uncertain Future in 1999 with The Shore as bonus tracks, while Lost and Found Records reissued As Above, So Below in 2009.

 On November 27, 2020, Metal Storm reported that a reunion of Forced Entry was in the works.
 This coincided with the band's music becoming available for the first time on all streaming outlets.
 On February 15, 2021, Benjamins and Mattson confirmed in an interview with Misery Point Radio that they were in talks of reforming Forced Entry for shows and possibly new material, with Jeff Loomis, Russ Stefanovich of Bitter End or Dean Babbitt of Coven drafted as potential fill-ins for Hull, who was reportedly unavailable.
-As of February 2024, there have been no updates on the progress of the reunion.
+There were no updates on the progress of the reunion until August 2026, when it was announced that the band would be playing their first show in nearly 25 years at the Blades of Steel Metal Festival in Madison, Wisconsin.
+Steve Campbell was also confirmed to the band's new guitarist, replacing Hull, who is currently serving a sentence for drug possession.
+To coincide with the reunion, M-Theory Records will release a compilation album featuring tracks from Forced Entry's early demos in 2027.